-Risks of dental X-rays
+Risks of panoramic dental X-rays

 Even though radiation is associated with dental X-rays, the level of exposure is low.
 And that is why they are safe for both adults and children.
 In fact, your exposure to radiation is reduced if digital X-rays are used in lieu of creating them on film.
-In addition, a lead bib will be placed over your abdomen, chest and pelvic regions.
+In addition, a lead bib will be placed over your abdomen, chest, and pelvic regions.
 So that any undesirable exposure of the vital organs of your body will be prevented.

 You may also be given a thyroid cover.
 Especially if your condition has to do with thyroid conditions.
-Women with the capacity of bear children and kids may also put thyroid cover in addition to the lead bib.
-However, pregnant women are not at liberty to go through any X-ray, no matter the type.
+Women with the capacity to bear children and kids may also put thyroid cover in addition to the lead bib.
+However, pregnant women are not at liberty to go through an X-ray, no matter the type.
 This is because the embryo may not be able to withstand the radiation from X-rays.
 And this can be very dangerous.

-Preparing for dental X-rays
+Preparing for panoramic dental X-rays

 There is no special requirement for preparing for dental X-rays.
 You may need to brush your teeth properly before honoring your appointment at the nearest dentist’s office.
 This will go a long way in creating a more healthful environment for the dental professionals that will work with your mouth.
 In most cases, X-rays are carried out before cleanings.

-At the nearest dentist office, you will be seated on the chair.
-While a lead vest will be placed across your chest as well as lap.
+At the nearest dentist’s office, you will be seated on the chair.
+While a lead vest will be placed across your chest as well as a lap.
 Thereafter, the x-ray machine will be placed alongside your head.
 So that images of your mouth will be recorded.
-In some dental practices, there is provision for a separate room for x-rays.
+In some dental practices, there is a provision for a separate room for x-rays.
 While others carried out the procedure in the same room they use for cleaning as well as other procedures.